NavarroAlexKU/Predicting-Housing-Price/README.md

-# Using Linear Regression to Predict Housing Price in R
+# Using Linear Regression to Determine Features That Affect Housing Price in R

 .
-The purpose of this project is to develop a model for the Sale Price of a home in Ames, Iowa.
-Based on the other variables in the data set, we will use this model to help us predict housing price.
+The purpose of this project is to develop a model showing which features affect the housing price in Ames, Iowa.
 ![Logo](https://www.familyhomeplans.com/varnish-images/plans/44207/44207-b580.jpg)